 The Lifegiver Podcast for Service Marriages is hosted by Corie Weathers, a Clinical Military and First Responder Consultant.
 Corie started off her career as a licensed professional counselor serving families behind confidential doors.
 After a few years of working with service families, she found common themes that she wanted to address on a much bigger scale.
 The Lifegiver Podcast was launched as a way to start a much broader conversation.
 Each episode tackles a topic or interview that relates to the military and/or first responder lifestyle as well as marriage enrichment.

-What we discuss: In this episode Heather shares her story about being a Registered Nurse and her introduction to the challenges military families face.
-Because the stress of the lifestyle affects whole family she wanted to find a way to help an organization that was caring for the family unit.
-When she didn’t find one that was serving whole families she created one.
+What we discuss: In this episode, Heather shares her story about being a registered nurse and her introduction to the challenges military families face.
+Because the stress of the lifestyle affects the whole family, she wanted to find a way to help an organization that was caring for the family unit.
+When she didn’t find one that was serving whole families, she created one.
 Project Sanctuary hosts 6-day retreats that focus on overcoming obstacles: financial, communication, family counseling, PTSD, and more.
-There are ten different locations and in 2020 there are 32 retreats planned.
+There are 10 different locations and in 2020 there are 32 retreats planned.
 Two hours a day are spent in therapeutic sessions.
 There are incredible activities at each location including fishing, white water rafting, horseback riding, ziplining, and snowmobiling.
 Some of these are once-in-a-lifetime activities while other activities are able to be replicated once the family goes home (hiking or playing board games).
 Licensed and trained counselors are on-site all week.
-Break-throughs on the part of both the veteran and the spouses occur at each retreat!
+Breakthroughs on the part of both the veteran and the spouse occur at each retreat!
 Once a family has been on the retreat they are welcome to return as volunteers.
 Resources and Links: About Project Sanctuary Apply to attend a retreat PS: Jennifer here… My family was able to attend a Project Sanctuary retreat at Snow Mountain Ranch and I had two personal breakthroughs during the PTSD session.
-As a Chaplain’s wife I figured I’d heard most of the stuff they were going to cover so the fact that I had two major breakthroughs I didn’t know I needed was powerful.
+As a chaplain’s wife I figured I’d heard most of the stuff they were going to cover so the fact that I had two major breakthroughs I didn’t know I needed was powerful.
 One is related to a minor change in my husband after deploying twice.
 After two tours he started bouncing his leg while sitting and it was incredibly annoying.
 (Still is, to be honest.)
 In the PTSD session the speaker mentioned that this is a common side effect of combat trauma.
 I constantly asked him to stop doing this.
 The PTSD session mentioned this was a natural and healthy way to release tension and that my asking him to stop was basically me asking him to keep that tension bottled up.
-The leg bouncing is still irritating but after that session I rarely ask him to stop.
-I see it for what it is now.
-The other breakthrough was having my own deployment-traumas validated.
+The leg bouncing is still irritating, but after that session I rarely ask him to stop.
+I see it now for what it is.
+The other breakthrough was having my own deployment traumas validated.
 I didn’t know that the supporting spouse could have legitimate traumas caused by deployment.
 I didn’t face war.
 I didn’t face danger.
 I didn’t see death.
-And yet, I was changed and in some ways, the changes were strange to me.
-I got mad when my husband mowed the grass (it was my pet project during the 15 month deployment and he dared to touch it).
+And yet, I was changed, and in some ways, the changes were strange to me.
+I got mad when my husband mowed the grass.
+(It was my pet project during the 15-month deployment and he dared to touch it?!)
 I also didn’t like for him to drive once he got back.
 I had spent the entire time taxiing the kids around and once he got back I didn’t trust him behind the wheel.
 I had actual, physical manifestations of fear when he’d drive and he’s a really good driver!
-Looking back I can see so clearly that both of these reactions were trauma-based but had no idea.
+Looking back, I can see so clearly that both of these reactions were trauma-based but I had no idea at the time.
 How much easier reintegration would have been had we both known these things about ourselves and each other.
-These two breakthroughs were worth the time it took for us to drive from Texas to Colorado for our retreat but there were many other benefits and experiences that made it spectacular.
+These two breakthroughs were worth the time it took for us to drive from Texas to Colorado for our retreat, but there were many other benefits and experiences that made it spectacular.
 It was, in a literal and figurative sense, a mountaintop experience.

 Welcome to Season 5!
 I can’t believe we are starting another year of the Lifegiver Podcast.
-This is the Season Premier where I update you on all that is happening with Lifegiver- including the new Lifegiver TEAM!
+This is the season premier where I update you on all that is happening with Lifegiver- including the new Lifegiver TEAM!
 A special welcome to Jennifer Hamrick and Lisa Walters for their help in making the Lifegiver Newsletter an AMAZING resource for all of you.
 (Hint: Catch my interview with Jennifer in the first season of Lifegiver!).
 If you haven’t signed up for the Newsletter, make sure you do!!
-In this episode we are talking about the importance of Timing and Tact with our emotions and words.
-Whether you are in conflict with you spouse, in a leadership position, or even a public advocate.
-Especially military spouses feel at times like their voice is limited and that any complaining can come across as being a negative spouse.
+In this episode we are talking about the importance of timing and tact with our emotions and words, whether we are in conflict with our spouse, in a leadership position, or even being a public advocate.
+Military spouses especially feel at times like their voice is limited and that any complaining can come across as being a negative spouse.
 The truth is, we have a right to our feelings and opinions, but have great responsibility in how we express them.
 Rather than become passive or perhaps worse- aggressive- we can learn to be more assertive in kindness and love.
 But… also with the right timing and tact.
 Listen in as I give examples and practical tips on how to be more confident with the amazing influence you have in your marriage, parenting, and in the world.

 We are celebrating the end of Season 4 with a big question that likely everyone has asked: “Who is really in charge?”
 Is it man?
 Is it God?
 When does God get in involved?
 Why doesn’t he?
 Perhaps you are waiting on orders to your next assignment (like we are) and wondering if the people involved are listening to God.
 Or maybe you are praying for a promotion or for your spouse to turn back to God.
 Some of you may have even experienced abuse at the hands of someone else and are wondering, “Why didn’t God intervene?”
 In this Sunday Special, I open up on my own journey to look into the sovereignty of God and tackle these big questions by diving into what scripture says about it.
 Thank you for a fantastic Season 4!
 Included in this episode: A portion of James Corden’s “The Late Late Show.”
 To listen to the full video, watch here: Kanye West Airpool Karaoke